edixon95/re1t/clean/README.md

         - Stair cutouts howto:
             Stairs going up, just add new floor, current wall building will work for it Stairs going down, skip: true, add a direction

+    - Puzzles
+        - First type added; item platforms
+            - howto: create "other" in levelTable and join to puzzleTable
+    - Buttons
+        - First type added; single click
+            - howto: create "other" in levelTable and give target: doorId
+    - Door unlock criteria:
+        - It's just arrays now

+    - Cutscenes
+        - howto:
+        if (door?.cutsceneId && !door.isSceneViewed && door.activeScene) {
+            // set door to viewed
+            setGameState((prev) => ({
+                ...prev,
+                mode: "cutscene",
+                cutsceneId: door?.cutsceneId
+            }))
+            hasViewedScene(door.id)
+            return;
+        }

+        Doors hold the cutscene ids, link them to cutsceneTable. geometry and scene instructions stored in levels -> cutscenes
+        Skip transition means it won't use the endSceneDoor, which is used to designate where the player will spawn after the cutscene ends
+        This means that skipTransition: true will just let the player continue with whatever they were doing after the cutscene ends